swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 // wrappers were devised to tackle.
 ```

-Instead of writing the above, in the future one might be able to write this:
+Instead of writing the above, in the future one might be able to write the following:

 ```swift
 let myInt = 0